Intermediate, Most Popular, New Year's Recipes, Side Dishes, Southern, Vegetables

 • ½ teaspoon of ground black pepper

-• Large stockpot – the fresh greens will take up a lot of room in the pot at first.
+• 6-quart stock pot – the fresh greens will take up a lot of room in the pot at first.
 Once they begin to wilt in the hot water, they will cooked down considerably, much like spinach does.

 Wash the leaves and remove the stems

-Because turnips are a root vegetable that grows in the ground, it’s a good idea to wash the leaves first to remove any grit and grime.
+Because turnips are a root vegetable that grows in the ground, they are notoriously dirty.
+It’s always a good idea to wash the leaves first to remove any grit and grime.
 I fill my kitchen sink with cool, clean water, then completely immerse the leaves in the water.
 I let them soak for about 15-20 minutes to let any grime sink to the bottom, then carefully remove the leaves and drain the water.
+If you are preparing several bunches of greens, you may have to do this in batches.

 The center stem of a turnip green leaf is very tough.
 You want to remove this before cooking.
 You can do it with a sharp knife, but I find it easier just to tear the leaves from the stem by hand.
 If you are a gardener, toss the stems in with your compost.
 Afterwards, roughly chop the leaves into manageable pieces.